 How long does a yurt typically last?

 The wood frame of the Pacific Yurt can give you a lifetime of use with minimal but regular maintenance on the exterior parts.
-We offer several fabrics to choose from for the yurt's outer covers.
+We offer several fabrics to choose from for the yurt’s outer covers.
 All of the fabrics used by Pacific Yurts have been carefully chosen for their cleanability, durability and longevity.
 For instance, our standard side cover is made of an acrylic coated polyester fabric that has proven to be superior to heavier polyester/cotton blend fabrics.
-Our standard fabric covers average life has been eight to ten years in high UV areas and even longer in less severe climates.
-Our heavy duty top cover has a 15 year manufacturer's material warranty but may last much longer.
+Our standard fabric covers average life has been ten to twelve years.
+Our premium top cover has a 15 year manufacturer’s material warranty but typically lasts twenty years or more.

 What kind of security does a yurt offer?